spang-lab/FastqPuri/README_makeBloom.md

 all possible `k`-mers contained in the `fasta` file.
 The length `k` of the `k`-mers can be given by the user as an input parameter and is chosen to be `25` by default.
-All `k`-mers containing nucleotides different from `{A,C,G,T}` will not be consiedered and they are encoded such that every nucleotide takes only 2-bits memory.
-Wee look into the reverse complement and insert only the one that is lexycographically smaller.
+All `k`-mers containing nucleotides different from `{A,C,G,T}` will not be considered and they are encoded such that every nucleotide takes only 2-bits memory.
+We look into the reverse complement and insert only the one that is lexicographically smaller.

- Once the `k`-mer has been processed, the hash functions are computed an the positions of the output values are set to `1` in the filter.
+Once the `k`-mer has been processed, the hash functions are computed and the positions of the output values are set to `1` in the filter.

-### Checking ir a read in a `fastq` file is in the filter
+### Checking if a read in a `fastq` file is in the filter

 To check whether a `fastq` read of length `L` is in the filter, we proceed as follows: